SamCoVT/TaliForth2/docs/manual.md

 your own words in assembly. |

-If you created a short word made out of just JSRs, and you wanted it to be an immediate, compile-only word, you might put `IM+CO` for this field.
+If you created a short word made out of just JSRs, and you wanted it to be an immediate, compile-only word, you might add the `IM+CO` flags.

-The next line contains three addresses, so the 64tass `.word` directive is used here.
-The first address is the nt_xxxx of the next word in the word list (with 0 used for the very last word in the word list).
-The words are listed in dictionary order, so this will normally be the nt_xxxx of the word just below (there may be some anonymous labels used if the next word is conditionally assembled).
-The second address is the xt (execution token), or entry point, of your new word.
-This will be your xt_xxxx label for your word.
-The third address is the end of your routine, just before the RTS instruction.
-You will use your z_xxxx label here.
-The xt_xxxx and z_xxxx are used as the bounds of your word if it ends up being natively compiled.

-In the sample headers above, you can see that `drop` links to `dup` as the next word, and `dup` links to `swap` (not shown) as the next word.
-When you go to add your own word, you will need to adjust these linkages.

-The last line is the actual name of the word, as it will be typed in forth, in lowercase.
-It uses the 64tass `.text` directive and 64tass allows literal strings, so you can just put the name of your word in double-quotes.
-If your word has a double-quote in it, look up `nt_s_quote` in the headers to see how this is handled.
+The macro automatically chains words together in the dictionary using the `prev_nt` compiler variable.
+If you’re adding the last word in a new wordlist you should capture the current head of the dictionary (the latest NT header) by assigning from this variable, e.g. `dictionary_start = prev_nt`.
+You can then start a new wordlist by resetting `prev_nt := 0`.

 Although Tali is not case-sensitive, all words in the dictionary headers **must be in lowercase** or Tali will not be able to find them.
-The length of this string also needs to match the length given as the first byte, or Tali will not be able to find this word.
+Names should be at most 31 characters.

 As an example, we’ll add the words `star` and `is` from the previous examples.
 Technically, `is` is already in the dictionary, but this example will show you how to create the header for a regular word (`star`) and for one that requires one of the status flags (`is`).

-    nt_drop:
-            .byte 4, 0
-            .word nt_star_word, xt_drop, z_drop
-            .text "drop"

-    nt_star_word:
-            .byte 4, 0
-            .word nt_is, xt_star_word, z_star_word
-            .text "star"

-    nt_is:
-            .byte 2, IM
-            .word nt_dup, xt_is, z_is
-            .text "is"
-    nt_dup:
-            .byte 3, 0
-            .word nt_swap, xt_dup, z_dup
-            .text "dup"
+    ...
+    #nt_header dup
+    #nt_header is, "is", IM
+    #nt_header star_word, "*"
+    #nt_header drop                 ; DROP is always the first native word in the Dictionary

 The first thing to note is the updated linked list of words.
-In order to put the new words between `drop` and `dup`, we make `drop` link to `star`, which then links to `is`, and that links back to `dup`.
+By adding our new headers between `dup` and `drop` they are automatically inserted into the linked word list \` …​ → dup → is → \* -→ drop\`.
 If you use the `words` command, you will find the new words near the beginning of the list.

-The second thing to note is the status byte of each word.
-If the word doesn’t need any special status, then just use 0.
-Neither of our added words contain the JMP instruction (branches are OK, but JMP is not), so neither is required to carry the NN (Never Native) flag.
-The word `is`, in it’s original Forth form, was marked as an immediate word, and we do that by putting the IM flag on it here in the dictionary header.
+The second thing to note are the flags for each word.
+If the word doesn’t need any special status, we can ignore the flags argument.
+Neither of our added words contain the JMP instruction (branches are OK, but JMP is not), so neither needs the NN (Never Native) flag.
+The word `is`, in its original Forth form, was marked as an immediate word, and we do that by putting the IM flag on it here in the dictionary header.